vedro-universe/vedro-docs/docs/basics/assertions-and-reporting.md

 ### Use Any Assertion You Need

 Vedro gives you the full power of Python.
-Use any operator or expression to craft exactly the assertion you need — whether you're comparing values, checking membership, or verifying custom logic.
+Use any operator or expression to craft exactly the assertion you need: whether you're comparing values, checking membership, or verifying custom logic.

 <Tabs groupId="test-style">
   <TabItem value="class-based" label="Class-based" default>